 Father Philip A. Guarino was a former Roman Catholic Priest who founded the U.S. Grand Priory of the Ordre Souverain et Militaire du Temple de Jérusalem (OSMTJ), which he called the Supreme Military Order of the Jerusalem Temple.
 In 1973, Philip obtained the blessings and permission of Grand Master General Antoine Zdrojewski and Swiss Grand Prior Alfred Zappelli (4)(9).
 Philip worked tirelessly to grow this new Priory and became its first Grand Prior.
-Father Guarino was an Italian-American Priest, born in 1907 in West Winfield, Pa., and raised in Framingham, M.A.
+Guarino was an Italian-American Priest, born in 1907 in West Winfield, Pa., and raised in Framingham, M.A.
 He was trained by the Jesuits at Boston College where he received a Bachelor of Arts degree in 1931.
-He went on to Italy for Seminary where he was ordained a Roman Catholic Priest.
+He went on to Seminary in Italy where he was ordained a Roman Catholic Priest.

 Guarino passed away in 1993 and is greatly missed.
 His Obituary read: November 10th, 1993 – Philip A. Guarino, 86, the former owner of Phil’s Italian Restaurant (303 Georgia Ave, NW in Washington DC) in Washington and a local Republican Party activist, died of cardiac arrest Nov.
 10 at Sibley Memorial Hospital.
 Mr. Guarino opened his restaurant here in 1945 shortly after moving to Washington, and he operated the business until 1970.
 From 1970 until 1973, he was a partner in the Villa Rosa Restaurant in Silver Spring.
 (Rosa Dellenoci Location: Olney, MD) (6).